Bhagy3sh/recruit-bot/README.md

-# recruit-bot
+# recruit-bot-V2
- A recruitment bot for Minecraft Bedrock Edition.
+ Version 2.0 of recruit-bot repository